 The Problem with Disposable Systems

-We aren’t going to name any names here, but I’m sure if you try to think of a disposable system, there is a big name that comes to mind.
-Whether it’s a brand name or a generic, disposable systems seem like they would be the best choice right?
+We aren’t going to name any names here, but we’re sure if you try to think of a disposable system, there is a big name that comes to mind.
+Whether it’s a brand name or a generic, disposable system, it seems like they would be the best choice right?
 Well, that’s where you would be wrong.
 Here’s a list of the disadvantages of using disposable dust mop floor cleaning systems:

 - The disposable sheets aren’t eco-friendly